polynimbus/polynimbus/docs/inventory.md

 - `/var/cache/polynimbus/inventory` - everything except of object storage file lists
 - `/var/cache/polynimbus/storage`

-Thanks to this, web panel is completely separated from the actual account credentials, and can be run on separate hosts (assuming that these directories are shared over NFS, rsync-ed etc.).
+Thanks to this, web panel is completely separated from the actual account credentials, and can be run on separate hosts (assuming that these directories are shared over NFS, rsynced using `/opt/polynimbus/inventory/cron/sync-panel-data.sh` script etc.).

 ### Data versioning